KnowledgeCaptureAndDiscovery/somef/README.md

     -d, --doc_src PATH            Path to the README file source -i, --in_file PATH            A file of newline separated links to GitHub/ Gitlab repositories
+    -l, --local_repo PATH         Path to the local repository source.
+No APIs will be used

   Output: [required_any]
     -o, --output PATH             Path to the output file.
 If supplied, the